How do I participate?

 How do I present a case?

 The ECHO OEM is an "all teach, all learn" community of practice.
-Presenting a case is an opportunity to get advice and recommendations from other spokes and the expert hub.
+Presenting a case is an opportunity to get advice and recommendations from other participants and the expert hub.

 Here are the main criteria for case presentations: